Why the Straight Razor is Cut-Throat

 - Apply a quality pre-shave oil to further soften hair and provide added protection.
+This step isn’t essential but it’s a good idea if you suffer with shaving rash.

 - Hold the razor in your writing hand.
 Place your thumb on the underside of the shank, your index, middle and ring finger on top of the shank, and your little finger on the tang.
 The razor should look like a wide V in your hand and feel pretty sturdy.